davidgiven/cpm65/README.md

 Commodore 64 notes:

+  - load and run the `CPM` program to start.

   - it's excruciatingly slow as it uses normal 1541 disk accesses at 300 bytes per second.
 Everything works, but you won't enjoy it.
 At some point I want to add a fastloader.